 - The software doesn’t do something that the product specification doesn’t mention but should.

 - The software is difficult to understand, hard to use, slow, or—in the software tester’s eyes —will be viewed by the end user as just plain not right.

-On the third item, suppose a developer implementing a nice extra feature.
+For the third item, suppose a developer implementing a nice extra feature.
 Although it may be a nice feature, it may have side effects.
-The software tester will have more work to do, it may introduce more bugs or it may be part of a future release of the product (messing up with such plan).
+The software tester will have more work to do, it may introduce more bugs or it may be part of a future release of the product (messing up with such a plan).
 If you are a developer and have an idea for a new feature, talk about it to your team first.

-The fourth item conflict with the third item, but it exists because no specification is perfect and will never cover every detail of the product.
+The fourth item conflict with the third one, but it exists because no specification is perfect and will never cover every detail of the product.
 So here common sense and good communication must prevail.
 Ideally, the specification should be updated with new issues.

 When a bug exists, but no one hit its failure, it’s called a latent bug (Patton 30).